- Home

 History

-The SWA set aside 300 acres of natural area during the development of the SWA landfill and waste-to-energy facility to serve as a conservation area.
-Tucked away in the SWA conservation area is a large rookery that harbors thousands of native birds, including the endangered Snail Kite and the threatened Wood Stork.
+The Authority set aside 300 acres of natural area during the development of the SWA landfill and waste-to-energy facility to serve as a conservation area.
+Tucked away in the Authority conservation area is a large rookery that harbors thousands of native birds, including the endangered Snail Kite and the threatened Wood Stork.

 Greenway Connections